 Ease of customer service

 Modern day customer service has changed, especially those who use emails and chat support as the corresponding medium.
 Many companies have online support systems, which gives them the facilities to reply to international customers.
-A good customer service has always led to good marketing prospects.
+Good customer service has always led to good marketing prospects.

 Regular software updates, anti-virus software updates, and even Operating System updates have become a part of online customer service support systems.
-It’s no wonder customers will stick to their hardware and software, if the manufacturer keeps providing updates that allows them to fully utilize their wares.
+It’s no wonder customers will stick to their hardware and software if the manufacturer keeps providing updates that allow them to fully utilize their wares.

 Sales and promotion

-Sales, are perhaps, the ultimate marketing goal, and no other can do it like the Internet does it.
+Sales are perhaps, the ultimate marketing goal, and no other can do it as the Internet does it.
 According to Goldman Sachs, the global online sales may reach somewhere near $963 billion by 2013, which is a staggering sum to say the least.